bmk15897/Runtime-Terror-Shramik-Bal/README.md

 ![Shramik Bal Application](https://github.com/bmk15897/Runtime-Terror-Shramik-Bal/blob/master/Runtime%20Terror_Shramik%20Bal_Architecture.JPG)

 1. Labourers and contractors open the mobile application and register.
-2. Contractors create requirement applications using the forms to the requirement data.
+2. Contractors create requirement applications using the forms as per the requirements.
 3. Labourers surf for the contractor applications and apply.
 4. Contractors can approve or reject the workers' requests.
 5. Labourers and contractors can view notifications and update their profile details too.